Ricardo2450/reading-notes/301/Read09.md

    * module.exports = counter;

 4. What do we have to do to make a module available?
-   * store it in a variable thats required to what we want available.
+   * store it in a variable thats required to what we want available.ta

 References:
 [Node JS Tutorial for Beginners #6 - Modules and require()](https://www.youtube.com/watch?v=xHLd36QoS4k)